14 Top Tourist Destination in Malaysia

-While the country receives plenty of sunshine and heavy rains, it is best to avoid traveling in Malaysia’s monsoon.
+While the country receives plenty of sunshine and heavy rains, it is best to avoid travelling in Malaysia’s monsoon.

 November is considered to be the wettest month; thus, it is the worst period to visit.

-Here is a comprehensive list of things to do at the top tourist destination in Malaysia, from the not-to-be-missed activities to uniquely local favorites.
+Here is a comprehensive list of things to do at the top tourist destination in Malaysia, from the not-to-be-missed activities to uniquely local favourites.

 Keep this list for your next long weekend or school holidays to enjoy Malaysia travels!